 The best way to reduce food waste is to practice thoughtful and creative strategies to consume all of the food that you purchase.
 If at the end of the day, you’ve got remaining food scraps like banana peels or coffee grounds or food that you just couldn’t get to before spoiling—you can recycle your food scraps to create compost!

 Composting is the controlled management of the decomposition of organic material so that it becomes a nutrient-rich soil amendment that helps plants thrive.

 Benefits of Composting:

-Jersey City residents now have the option to drop off their food waste at three locations within the City.
+Jersey City residents have the option to drop off their food waste daily (except as noted below) at multiple locations within the City.